YHQiu/FunctionCalculate/README.md

 ## License

-MathematicalFormula is available under the MIT license.
+FunctionCalculate is available under the MIT license.
 See the LICENSE file for more info.